“I Want My Doctor!”

 How did this happen that we no longer have access to our own doctor when we are hospitalized?
-More to the point, WHY did it happen?
+Who dreamed up this new system and can we change it back to our own doctor?
+Even more to the point, WHY did it happen?
 Actually it comes back to us and our world.
 Not only is it considered more efficient for the caregivers and more cost-effective, but most doctors like it too.
 In our lawsuit happy world, they don’t have to carry such huge insurance policies covering them for malpractice.
 The hospital itself provides for that possibility and keeps a phalanx of lawyers retained for the purpose of fighting any suit brought against them.
 I feel it’s a sad commentary on our times, when the doctor who has helped us through so many ailments, is not allowed to attend us when we are sick enough to be hospitalized.
-And that strangers we do not know, may be the last people to attend us as we die.
+How sad that strangers we do not know, may be the last people to attend us as we die.

 Please tell me in a comment which of the following best suits you and why it does.

 - Hospitalists are fine for treating me when I’m in hospital.

 - Hospitalists should not be treating me when I’m in hospital.

 - I want my doctor!